Emphasis techniques

 Adding an adjective draws attention and gives “ideas” more weight semantically.

-Separate part to it’s own phrase
+Separate a part to it’s own phrase

 Structurally isolating an item and giving it conceptual priority.